Advancing the Field of Eye Care, One Clinical Trial at a Time

 Abbvie

-A Prospective, Multicenter Clinical Study to Evaluate the Safety and Effectiveness of Ab Externo Implantation of Glaucoma Gel Stent
+Study to Evaluate the Safety and Effectiveness of the XEN 63 Glaucoma Gel Stent Using Ab Interno and Ab Externo Implantation Approaches

 Grene Vision Group